dasher-project/dasher-web/documents/Specification/05ZoomBoxPalette/ZoomBoxPalette.md

 ![Diagram 7: Sequence Colours](SequenceColours.svg)

-The three called out zoom boxes correspond to the same principal node in the palette, and have the same box text, "a".
+The three called out zoom boxes correspond to the same principal node in the palette, and have the same incremental text, "a".
 Their rectangles aren't all the same colour because they are at different levels in the live hierarchy.

 In the above screen capture, ZoomBox outlines have been switched on, for clarity.
 Outlines aren't shown by default.